ShouqAhyaf/Linux_File_Permissions/README.md

 Examples of permissions:
 1. Permission1: drwxr-xr--
-- Meaning: We have a directory that the owner can fully control, and the group can read and execute, and other users can only execute.
+- Meaning: We have a directory that the owner can fully control, and the group can read and execute, while other users can only execute it.
 - Numeric Score: 754

 2. Permission2: -rwx------